-Tender roasted beets, sweet caramelized onions, vegan feta cheese, and tangy balsamic glaze is the most delicious combination!
-If you think you don't like beets, try this recipe and I bet it will change your mind!
-Besides tasting absolutely delicious, this recipe is awesome because it uses all parts of the beet!
+Tender roasted beetroot, sweet caramelized onions, vegan feta cheese, and tangy balsamic glaze is the most delicious combination!
+Besides tasting absolutely incredible, this recipe is awesome because it uses all parts of the beetroot!

-Before you can make this impressive side dish, let's talk about how to pick out the best beets and how to cook beets.
+Before we go over how to make this impressive side dish, let's talk about how to pick out the best beets and the ingredients you'll need to make the recipe.

-The first step to making this vegan beet recipe is to pick out the best quality beets you can find.
+The first step in making this beetroot recipe is to pick out the best beets you can find.
+Please use the following tips when picking out a beetroot bunch.

-- Look for two bunches of beets that are similar in size so they cook evenly and for the same amount of time.
+- Look for two bunches of beetroot that are similar in size so they cook evenly and for the same amount of time.

-- The beet leaves should be bright green and crisp, not yellow, slimy, or wilting.
+- The beetroot leaves should be bright green and crisp, not yellow, slimy, or wilting.

 - Pick beets that don't have any cuts or splits in the skin.